Chasing Truth: Chapter 22

 She smiled at the threat Gage gave ever since she was old enough to be interested in boys.
 “I haven’t forgotten.”

 “Good.
 Make sure he knows it too.”
 He shifted on the couch.
-“I talked to Blake.”
+“Raoul talked to your father.”

 Her breath caught and she released it slowly.
 “And?”

-“He’d be here tonight if you let him but we settled on Friday.”
+“He’d be here tonight if you let him, but we agreed to Friday.”

 Friday.
 In less than two days she would meet the man Miranda loved until death, the man who fathered her.
 She would finally meet Blake Mason.